Medicare Boot Camp® - Hospital Version

 Module 4: Medicare Claims Submission Fundamentals

-• Claim fields with special instructions
+• Claim fields with special Medicare instructions

 • Medicare Secondary Payer principles, including liability claims